 - Good sense of scale – I felt the people were stretched a little, vertically.
 Though, this may be an effect of aspect ratio and/or the fact that I was viewing it through an Oculus Rift (ripped Youtube version)

 – The Blinds; they display stitch artefacts at times.
-But I don’t really care, since it’s looking for it on purpose.
+But I don’t really care, since this is just looking for minute errors on purpose.

 – Ditto with the slight stereo anomaly when the two men are behind Don Cheadle.